 Calendars chosen in this section will have their events visible on your Amplenote calendar when this Task Domain is selected.
 When you schedule or modify a task in this Task Domain, the task details will be propagated to all synced calendars as a "Private Event" so that only you can see its details.
 Rich Footnotes will be copied into the external calendar event description. ✨

-You can connect a calendar as either fully 2-way synced, or as only a source of events that are shown on your Amplenote calendar.
+You can connect a calendar as either fully two-way synced (with a Pro subscription or higher), or as only a source of events that are shown on your Amplenote calendar.
 If you have a Task Domain like "Work" that accumulates events from many calendar, you might set up its Task Domain as follows:

 Calendars can be connected as input sources ("Show events only") or with full two-way sync ("Show events and publish tasks")